Camp Tall Tree 2018

 The cost of this session is $595 (financial aid is available)

-Peer mentors will live together with other peer mentors at camp.
-They will spend part of the day learning about autism and part of the day doing traditional camp activities in groups with other peer mentors and campers on the spectrum.
+Peers will live together with other Peer participants at camp.
+They will spend part of the day learning about autism and part of the day doing traditional camp activities in groups with other peers and campers on the spectrum.
 Our goal is to both build a bridge of understanding and fun for our peer mentors and campers with autism.

 The cost of this session is $595 (financial aid is available)